-It is less than a month since our last outing to visit Logan Rock and explored the Minack Theatre when we had “summer in February” and we saw such a change in the Cornish lanes for this visit.
-The daffodil lined banks had given way to a roadside fringed in vibrant yellow gorse, which was so perfectly complemented by the clear blue skies overhead that day as we drove through St Just and down towards Cape Cornwall.
+It is less than a month since our last outing to visit Logan Rock and explored the Minack Theatre when we had “summer in February”.
+And yet we saw such a change in the Cornish lanes for this visit.
+The daffodil lined banks had given way to a fringe of vibrant yellow gorse.
+So perfectly complemented by the clear blue skies overhead, as we drove through St Just and down towards Cape Cornwall.

-We found a spot on the front to the car park overlooking the sea and then walked down into Priests Cove in the spring sunshine, passed the tumble of lobster pots and fishing boats and soon spotted an inviting bench, set in front of the gaggle of fisherman’s huts, for our picnic lunch.
+We found a spot on the front to the car park overlooking the sea and then walked down into Priests Cove in the spring sunshine.
+We passed the tumble of lobster pots and fishing boats and soon spotted an inviting bench, set in front of the gaggle of fisherman’s huts, perfect for our picnic lunch.

-With a bag full of goodies we spent a happy hour watching two Cornish Choughs circling the far hillside to our left with a hawk teasing them overhead and finally a brave lady slip into the cool clear waters of the open air pool in the cove stretching out below us.
+With a bag full of goodies we spent a happy hour watching two Cornish Choughs circling the far hillside to our left with a hawk teasing them overhead.
+And finally a brave lady slip into the cool clear waters of the open air pool in the cove that stretched out below us.

-By cutting through the old buildings above the cove I soon reached the base of the headland with clear signs that invited me to a steep or less steep climb.
-After a very quick debate with myself I chose the less steep option – reasoning I could complete the circle by taking the other route down and if I’m honest hoping to see beyond the Cape to the next bay as a small bonus!
+By cutting through the old buildings above the cove I soon reached the base of the headland and I found clear signs that invited me to a steep or less steep climb.
+After a very quick debate with myself I chose the less steep option.
+I reasoned I could complete the circle by taking the other route down.
+And if I’m honest I was hoping to see beyond the Cape to the next bay on my loop as a small bonus!

-It was an easy stroll along the base of the Cape along a narrow path decked with violets and columbines before climbing up the flank and starting to see the hoped for views reveal themselves with atmospheric ruined mine buildings dotting the shore below.
+It was an easy stroll along the base of the Cape along a narrow path decked with violets and columbines, before climbing up the flank.
+The hoped for views reveal themselves as I climbed with atmospheric ruined mine buildings dotting the shore below.

-The final few steps took me to the granite topped summit and I stopped to admire the perfectly preserved chimney on top of the headland before circling right-handed to see the all-encompassing view across Sennen to distant Land’s End.
+The final few steps took me to the granite topped summit!
+I stopped to admire the perfectly preserved chimney on top of the headland before circling to see the all-encompassing view across Sennen to distant Land’s End.
 I did try to wave to Charles sitting in the cove far below but to be honest I don’t think he was watching.

-The view down into the walled gardens formed from the old ore sorting floors kept me interested as I walked back down the hillside and a young man carrying a child stopped to ask me if that was the way to the summit and by now I was an expert upon directions of course and I watched him stride purposefully away back towards that towering chimney.
+The view down into the walled gardens formed from the old ore sorting floors kept me interested as I walked back down the hillside.
+A young man carrying a child stopped to ask me if that was the way to the summit and by now I was an expert upon directions of course and I watched him stride purposefully away back towards that towering chimney.

-We had planned to explore St Helen’s Oratory together so I found a relaxed Charles still enjoying the sunshine and we made our way together back through the car park and across the lane to the atmospheric little chapel that is a designated Ancient Monument.
+We had planned to explore St Helen’s Oratory together so I found a relaxed Charles still enjoying the sunshine before crossing the lane to the atmospheric little chapel that is a designated Ancient Monument.

-A narrow doorway still with its iron hanging hooks lead into the roofless building with two windows facing the Cape and it wasn’t hard to imagine an early Celtic holy person chanting for the souls above storm lashed cliffs.
+A narrow doorway still with its iron hanging hooks lead into the roofless building with two windows facing the Cape.
+It wasn’t hard to imagine an early Celtic holy person chanting for the souls above storm lashed cliffs.

-Time to go but first of all we stopped in the beautiful church of St Just to see the Holy water stoup but I think that beautiful building with two surviving Medieval Frescos similar to the ones that we saw in Breage church, deserves to be the subject for its very own blog.
+We stopped in the beautiful church of St Just to see the Holy water stoup.
+But I think that this beautiful building with two surviving Medieval Frescos similar to the ones that we saw in Breage church, deserves to be the subject for its very own blog.

 Cape Cornwall is on the North Coast and is a destination in the fourth section of our West Penwith Tour – Land’s End to St Ives